Free TSA CBT Test Practice: 2023 Prep Guide by iPREP

 TSA Test Tips

-- Use Process of Elimination: For multiple-choice questions, if you’re unsure of the correct answer, try to eliminate the options you know are incorrect.
-This can increase your chances of selecting the correct answer.
+5. Use Process of Elimination: For multiple-choice questions, eliminate the most obviously incorrect answers first to improve your chances of selecting the correct one.

 Administration